WebThingsIO/webthing-java/README.md

                                   // to the GPIO that controls the
                                   // brightness
                                   l -> System.out.printf(
-                                          "New light level is %s",
+                                          "New light level is %s\n",
                                           l));

 light.addProperty(new Property(light, "level", level, levelDescription));